 Its location awareness capabilities also track the place from which users are logging in and the different applications they are using.

 In short, LoadSpring helps everybody to securely improve their identity management strategy.

-- Users are automatically logged onto the LoadSpring Platform without having to type in credentials, as long as they have first authenticated to their corporate network.
+- Users are automatically logged onto LoadSpring Cloud Platform without having to type in credentials, as long as they have first authenticated to their corporate network.

-- Customer corporate network security parameters control LoadSpring Platform access.
+- Customer corporate network security parameters control LoadSpring Cloud Platform access.

 - Customer corporate IT standards for account validation, password management, activity triggers, etc. are all reinforced.